On this page:

 - antecedent transactions not investigated.

 12.10 The result of an incomplete section 189A report is that creditors are not fully informed to make a decision as to the debtor's draft PIA proposal.
-In these cases AFSA Regulation and Enforcement will request the controlling trustee to provide a supplementary 189A report to bring creditors fully up to date at no further cost to the estate.
+In these cases AFSA Enforcement and Practitioner Supervision will request the controlling trustee to provide a supplementary 189A report to bring creditors fully up to date at no further cost to the estate.
 It is likely this will also necessitate the adjourning of the meeting, again at no further cost to the estate.

 12.11 Controlling trustees are also reminded of their duty pursuant to paragraph 189A(1)(b) of the Act to state whether they believe that the creditors' interests would be better served by accepting the debtor's draft PIA proposal or by the bankruptcy of the debtor.
 It is expected that this belief is stated without qualification.